+6186952489

 By Pati Egan

-All Camp vehicles were red or red and white and had the red Camp logo on the door.
+All Camp vehicles were red or red and white and had the red logo on the door.
+The red logo was the official Camp logo.

 Camp-Ondessonk-Patches-and-Badges-2

-In the beginning, the girls’ staff wore the blue cloth emblem on the body of the uniform shirt.
-The CCITs are in khaki jeans and would have had green patches.
+In the Beginning, Girl’s staff wore the blue cloth emblem on the front of the uniform shirt.
+The C.C.I.T.s are in jeans and would have had green patches.

 Camp-Ondessonk-Patches-and-Badges-4